fatiko16/Cucumber-BDD-Framework/README.md

 Also under test package, there is a resources file, and under it we have our features directory for our feature files.

 Finally, we have a configuration.properties file right under our root file.

+Features
+===
+Feature files are used to write our test cases like scenarios from real life.
+This is what makes our project Behaviour Driven.
+On top of using this file to write and read our test cases for automation, also non-technical people can understand what we are testing.
+We need to provide path of these files in our [cukes runner class](src/test/java/com/company_name/project_name/runners/CukesRunner.java) for our framework to read test cases from these files.
+It is done by features keyword inside @CucumberOptions tag.
+It uses [Gherkin language](https://cucumber.io/docs/guides/overview/#what-is-gherkin) which makes plain test structured enough for cucumber to understand.
+[Link for the reference](https://cucumber.io/docs/gherkin/reference/) from official website.
+In this project, features files are located in test/resources/features.
+To see the example [click here.](src/test/resources/features/userstory1.feature)

+Step Definitions
+===
+  [Step Defintions](src/test/java/com/company_name/project_name/step_definitions) is the package where we write our java code to implement selenium logic.
+We have to implement all scenarios from our feature files otherwise it will give an error.
+The framework uses runners class to run these implementation, we need to provide path of this file in our [cukes runner class](src/test/java/com/company_name/project_name/runners/CukesRunner.java)
+.This is done by using glue keyword inside @CucumberOptions tag.

 Configuration Properties
 ===